wqking/eventpp/doc/hetereventqueue.md

 HeterEventQueue includes all features of HeterEventDispatcher and adds event queue features.
 Note: HeterEventQueue doesn't inherit from HeterEventDispatcher, don't try to cast HeterEventQueue to HeterEventDispatcher.
 HeterEventQueue is asynchronous.
 Events are cached in the queue when `HeterEventQueue::enqueue` is called, and dispatched later when `HeterEventQueue::process` is called.
-HeterEventQueue is equivalent to the event system (QEvent) in Qt, or the message processing in Windows API.

 <a id="a2_2"></a>
 ## API reference